MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/mrsdeploy-connection.md

 ## Switch between remote and local sessions

-Once you log into the remote R server with the argument `session = TRUE`, a remote R session is created.
+After you log into the remote R server with the argument `session = TRUE`, a remote R session is created.
 You can switch between the remote R session and the local R session directly from the command line.
 The remote command line allows you to directly interact with an R Server 9.0.1 instance on another machine.

 ![Switch](../media/o16n/mrsdeploy-connect-switch.png)